 To ensure users get a wide variety of choices on the Faszz platform, Dato Ishak has been actively onboarding merchants.
 Within 3 months, Faszz has 60 merchants, and with the funding to expedite the operations, they expect to have at least 500 merchants by the end of 2020.

-Faszz’s service is available in Klang Valley.
-They will gradually establish presence in other big cities.
+Faszz’s service is presently available in the Klang Valley with plans to gradually establish their presence in other big cities.

-Although Faszz is delivering Halal food, that does not mean that they are restricted to serving Muslims.
+Although Faszz delivers Halal food, that does not mean that they are restricted to serving Muslims only.
 Everybody is welcome to order on Faszz if they are getting more value from the platform, e.g. lower price, hygienic, on-time delivery, excellent customer service etc.

-Muslim families are generally bigger.
+Muslim families tend to be generally bigger.
 Designing the system to cater to them will benefit Faszz and its merchants in the sense that the transaction value per order is higher, thereby increasing the profit margin.